 - All passengers and airline staff wear masks all the time (except when eating).

-- Malaga Airport has high hygiene standards and social distancing rules appear to be observed with the exception of some boarding queues.
+- Malaga Airport has high hygiene standards and social distancing rules appear to be observed.

 Safe Travels Stamp